OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/high-level-overview/high-level-overview.md

  - variables
  - runbooks

 The blog post represented a simple example.
 Production level solutions are more complex, with many deployment steps and deployment targets.
 There are other advanced Octopus Deploy features that developers can use.
 These include tenants, the Octopus REST API, and more.
-See comprehensive documentation of all Octopus Deploy [features.](https://octopus.com/docs)
+See comprehensive documentation of all Octopus Deploy [features](https://octopus.com/docs).

 ## How does this help me?

 You are now able to use the Octopus Deploy platform for continuous deployment.
 We have a wide range of example use cases for customers that have used Octopus Deploy.
 Some or a mixture of these likely apply to you.
-Read more about specific [use cases.](https://octopus.com/company/customers)
+Read more about specific [use cases](https://octopus.com/company/customers).

-The customers that have signed up with us experience an 'a-ha!' moment.
-Over time, customers come to understand how Octopus Deploy can help them.
-This post will provide resources for you to test whether Octopus Deploy can meet your needs.

-## How much does it cost?

-Octopus is free for up to 10 deployment targets or less.
-This applies to both the Octopus Cloud and self-hosted versions.
-For deployments that need more targets than this, there is a pricing [guide.](https://octopus.com/pricing/overview) There are definitive use cases for the free tier.
-Customers have used the free tier license to orchestrate their more complex deployment that uses the paid license.
+This page provides further resources to help you get the most out of Octopus Deploy.

 ## Where can I learn more?

-Octopus Deploy can be a lot to take in for a new user.
 Octopus Deploy is a product that sits between several other third-party tools.
 This requires knowledge of different tools and how it integrates with Octopus.
 Resources to learn more are available below.

 ### Introduction to Octopus Deploy